baato/navigation-sdk/README.md

 }
 ```

-4. Configuration of other app level gradle
+4. Add other configuration in app level gradle
 ```
     defaultConfig {
         multiDexEnabled true